Impressive Monfils happy to show his serious side

-NEW YORK Seriousness and Gael Monfils usually go together about as well as fish and chocolate.
+NEW YORK (Reuters) - Seriousness and Gael Monfils usually go together about as well as fish and chocolate.

 However, 10 months in the company of Mikael Tillstrom seems to have turned Monfils into a more consistent performer and an impressive 6-4 6-2 6-4 win over Spain's Nicolas Almagro put the Frenchman into the last 16 at the U.S. Open on Friday.